 I have been playing and working in and around rivers for more than half my life.
-My personal interest in rivers has morphed into an academic interest, first completing a masters degree at the University of Denver (2014) and currently as a doctoral candidate at the University of Oregon.
+My personal interest in rivers has morphed into an academic interest, first completing a masters degree at the University of Denver (2014) and currently as a post doctoral researcher at the University of Oregon.

 My research interests are related to how people interact with fluvial systems as they pertain to river morphology, at reach to watershed scales.
 I am interested in the development of methods for the generation of high resolution data in fluvial settings, including DEMs and digital gravelometry.
 I focus on using Structure-from-Motion and other optical remote sensing techniques.
 I completed my M.A. at the University of Denver.
 My thesis used digital photogrammetry to quantify changes in river bar morphology along a popular whitewater run, in some cases correlating river erosion with recreational river uses.

 I continue to play outdoors on rivers as much as possible.

 My post-doctoral research project is funded by a National Science Foundation EAGER grant in collaboration with Mark Fonstad (University of Oregon) and James Dietrich (University of Northern Iowa).
 Together, we are developing and testing a suite of tools which can be used monitor fluvial systems at high spatial resolutions at full-river spatial extents.
 There are two platforms, a drone boat which can be operated autonomously or pulled behind a larger boat, and large cataraft.
 The suite of tools include geomorphic measures of channel form and hydrologic characteristics.
 The research project seeks to develop the drone boat sensor suite so that it can be operated by volunteer scientists, such as members of a watershed council, conservation group or local paddling club.
 This enhances a groups ability to collect meaningful data for the rivers they are interested in.
 Data collected by the volunteer scientists will be compared to the data collected by us, as trained professionals to differences in accuracy and precision.